tehranixyz/perfograph/README.md

 - Parallelism Discovery

 ## Usage
-After installing perfograph and the necessary dependencies, you can use perfograph as shown below:
+After installing perfograph and the necessary dependencies, you can use perfograph as shown below or in the examples folder:

 ### Creating a Graph
 To create a graph representation of a program, use the 'from_file' function.